Home / Publications / Transformer Oil Restoration with DRYCORE DC-R Technology

 Transformer Oil Restoration with DRYCORE DC-R Technology

-Why Transformer Oil Requires Regeneration
+Why Transformer Oil requires Regeneration

-A key indicator of oil quality is the acid number, expressed in milligrams of potassium hydroxide (mg KOH/g) required to neutralize free acids in one gram of oil.
+A key indicator of oil quality is the acid number, expressed in milligrams of potassium hydroxide (mg KOH/g), required to neutralize free acids in one gram of oil.
 For new transformer oil, the acid number is typically ≤ 0.03 mg KOH/g (ASTM D974).
-During operation, the acid number of working oil should not exceed 0.10 mg KOH/g.
+During operation, the acid number of in-service oil should not exceed 0.10 mg KOH/g.
 When these limits are exceeded, transformer oil restoration becomes essential.

 Acid Number Growth and Oil Aging Mechanisms